EmiliaStrom/trash/H06b_read_me_semantic.md

       - 'öhm' = 'uhm'
       - 'öh' = 'uh'
       - 'äh' = 'uh'
-   b.
-For a word-for-word translation of relevant utterances refer to glossing.

 3. Markings were only used in the general translation, not in the translation of the chosen utterances.
 4. Brackets were only used in the general translation, not in the translation of the chosen utterances.